 My Dad was diagnosed with Parkinson's Disease in his late 40s and then a few years later Lewy Bodies Dementia.
 He is now 58.

 What's his life like?
 Well, my Mum has been looking after him for years now and has a daily struggle with a number of things; trying to give him his medication,feed him,help him go to the toilet,dress him,shower him,help him stand,help him sit,try to explain to him what’s happening,make sure he sleeps,lift him up off the floor in the night,the list is endless.
 He's suspicious and paranoid about different things,one of which is taking tablets,so that’s particularly challenging.

 Even with his tablets he can barely function these days.
 He can't really talk, so even when those who love him make the effort to visit him, they are unable to really connect with him.
 I'm sure they all feel that they wish they had had more time to chat about life, tell him what he meant to them and reminisce about better times.

-Dad can’t do anything for himself anymore really,he can’t make a cup of tea or fasten his zip or put his slippers on,he can’t read a book,hasn’t been able to write for years,he can’t drive,mow the lawn,the poor man can barely give you a hug.
+Dad can’t do anything for himself, he can’t make a cup of tea or fasten his zip or put his slippers on,he can’t read a book,hasn’t been able to write for years,he can’t drive,mow the lawn,the poor man can barely give you a hug.
 He has the double effects of Parkinson’s and Dementia-tough!

 Dad planned for early retirement so he could spend some time with Mum, he wanted to travel, experience an easier life and run around after the growing number of grandchildren.
 It's so sad that he hasn't been able to do any of these things.
-Instead he has to suffer the indignity of carers helping to shower him and being fed by my Mum, his childhood sweetheart.
+We do feel he has been robbed of a few years where he should have been able to reap the benefits of his hard work.

 If you want to take part in the walk join us on Sunday October 7th 10.30 am in Buxton,starting point Octagon,Pavilion Gardens.